haberdashPI/german_track/_research/plans.md

 - train across subjects (exclude 11?)
 - look at features again
+- look at feature diffs
+  - for within condition training (1 cond)
+  - for cross condition training (3 cond)
+  - for trained on 2 conditions
+- test generalization of 2 condition decoder to untrained condition

+- test
+- plot features on scalp

 - look at patterns of the features (pick what we want to compare here as well)
   - plot by scalp position

-- can we see changes in what features mater:
+- can we see changes in what features matter:
   hypothesis: if the dominant voice is more highly represented, we should see a greatly increased representation of the given voice in longer latency features